College of Arts & Sciences

-Professor of Astronomy
+Distinguished Professor of Astronomy

 The Ohio State University, Department of Astronomy

 My primary research is concerned with the astrophysics of active galactic nuclei and gaseous nebulae as revealed through imaging and spectrophotometry at optical, UV, and infrared wavelengths with ground-based and space-based telescopes.
-My recent work has been in two main areas.
+I've been concerned with three lines of research.
 The first seeks to refine measurments of the masses of supermassive black holes in nearby active galaxies with the goal of calibrating the key scaling relations that will allow us to extend local methods out to cosmological distances.
 The second uses the Hubble and Chandra space telescopes to study how local active nuclei are fed by gas from their host galaxies, and how that activity in turn feeds back upon their hosts.
-Closer to home, I am part of the MicroFUN collaboration based at Ohio State that has organized a worldwide network of amateur and professional telescopes to make coordinated observations to search for extrasolar planetary systems using gravitational microlensing.
+The third is to use precision spectrophotometry to measure direct and empirical elemental gas-phase abundances in star formation regions to trace the chemical evolution history of galaxies.

 Closer to home, I have joined in the study of planets around other stars.
 I am part of the MicroFUN collaboration based at Ohio State that has organized a worldwide network of amateur and professional telescopes to make coordinated observations to search for extrasolar planetary systems using gravitational microlensing.
 My current and past students and I are also engaged searches for and detailed follow-up studies of up transiting exoplanets, through the KELT North, KELT South, and DEMONEXT projects, as well as exploring new techniques using adaptive optics.